radumarias/genie-do/README.md

 Also in future it will offer libs in various languages.
 And will be able to perform custom local actions similar to GitHub actions and community could build their actions.

-will be similar to GitHub actions + AWS lambda + spark functionality
+It will be similar to GitHub actions + AWS lambda + spark functionality.

 # Features